Feedback Friction: LLMs Struggle to Fully Incorporate External Feedback: Experimental results

 Other than the two synthetic tasks, only AIME 2024, GPQA, and MATH-500 include complete solutions, while the others provide only final answers.
 For MMLU and MMLU Pro, the multiple-choice format raises concerns about whether models might solve problems through simple elimination strategies rather than genuine reasoning (e.g., selecting A in the first iteration, B in the second, C in the third, etc).
 However, our analysis reveals that models exhibit surprising choice persistence even when provided with corrective feedback.
 Rather than systematically eliminating options or switching between choices, models often remain anchored to their initial selections (typically one or two specific answer choices) across multiple feedback iterations, even when that choice is demonstrably incorrect.
-We use the same prompts, few-shot demonstrations, answer parsing mechanism, and metrics from \texttt{lm-evaluation-harness} and \texttt{llama-evaluate} where applicable.
+We use the same prompts, few-shot demonstrations, answer parsing mechanism, and metrics from \texttt{lm-evaluation-harness} and \texttt{llama-evaluate} where applicable to maintain established evaluation practices and enable fair comparison with prior work.
 For MMLU, MMLU Pro, PopQA, and TriviaQA, we sample 10\% of the total data points, as running the full dataset through our 10-iteration improvement process would be prohibitively time-consuming.
 Our preliminary experiments confirmed that this subset yields performance metrics nearly identical to those obtained from the complete dataset.

+\paragraph{Prompt design and experimental controls} Our experimental framework employs carefully structured prompts to ensure consistent feedback delivery across iterations.
+For the solver model, we use task-specific system prompts (detailed in \autoref{appendix:prompts}) and construct iterative prompts that include complete interaction history.
+We investigate whether prompt structure and organization affect feedback incorporation by comparing our standard single-prompt approach against a multi-turn conversation format that structures the same information across multiple dialogue exchanges.
+In the conversation format, we reformatted the iterative improvement process to mimic natural dialogue, with alternating turns between solver attempts (as user) and feedback responses (as assistant).
+Results showed marginal differences compared to single-prompt formatting, suggesting that \PHENOMENON{} persists regardless of interaction structure.